Hadrianxx/DFS-Analytics-Toolbox/README.md

     cd sports-data-science-lab
     docker-compose up
     ```
-   `docker-compose` will build the image if it's not on your machine, then bring up the `i2julia` service.
+   `docker-compose` will build the image if it's not on your machine, then bring up the `sportsdsl` service.